Why does it say "v'Sheketz Yihyu"?

 Rashi: To forbid a mixture containing them if they add taste.

 Seforno (Pasuk 2): The Torah refers to the species that contaminate the soul but not the body 1 as Sheketz.

-Incorporating non-Kasher species of fish (Pasuk 11 & 12), birds (Pasuk 13 & 20), locusts (Pasuk 23) and rodents (Pasuk 41), since all of these are not subject to Tum'ah.
+Seforno: This incorporates Tamei species of fish (Pasuk 11, 12), birds (Pasuk 13, 20), locusts (Pasuk 23) and rodents (Pasuk 41), since all of these are not subject to Tum'ah.

 Why does the Torah write specifically "mi'Besaram"?

 Rashi: To preclude the fins and the bones from the prohibition.

 What is the extra word "Teshakeitzu" coming to teach us?